szaitseff/Kaggle/README.md

 ## Kaggle
-This repository contains my code written for Kaggle, primarily in Kaggle kernels as Jupyter Notebooks.
+This repository contains my code written for Kaggle, including the ***Under the Hood*** series of Kaggle kernels.

-I concieved of the ***Under the Hood*** series of Kaggle kernels as part of my machine learning training.
+I concieved of the ***Under the Hood*** series of kernels as part of my machine learning training.
 The idea is to implement popular machine learning models in Python/Numpy and compare their performance against a benchmark, i.e. a similar model in the machine learning libraries like Scikit-learn or Keras.
 I agree with Andrej Karpathy who wrote in his [blog](http://karpathy.github.io/neuralnets/):